Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization: Background and related work

-Much of the research associated with computing low-rank Poisson CP tensor models via tensor maximum likelihood estimation has focused on local methods~\cite{Chi12TensorsSparsityNonnegative, Hansen15NewtonbasedOptimizationKullback, Hong20GeneralizedCanonicalPolyadic, Kolda20StochasticGradientsLargeScale}, particularly with respect to computational performance~\cite{Teranishi20SparTenLeveragingKokkos, Myers20ParameterSensitivityAnalysis, Phipps19SoftwareSparseTensor,Baskaran19FastScalableDistributed, Letourneau18ComputationallyEfficientCP, Baskaran17MemoryefficientParallelTensor, Baskaran14LowoverheadLoadbalancedScheduling}.
-Many of the current methods for Poisson CP tensor decomposition can be broadly classified as either an \emph{alternating}~\cite{Carroll70AnalysisIndividualDifferences, Harshman70FoundationsPARAFACProcedure} or an \emph{all-at-once} optimization method~\cite{Acar11ScalableOptimizationApproach, Acar11AllatonceOptimizationCoupled,Phan13LowComplexityDamped}.
-Alternating local methods iteratively solve a series of subproblems by fitting each factor matrix sequentially, with the remaining factor matrices held fixed.
-Alternating tensor decomposition methods are a form of coordinate descent (CD)~\cite{Wright15CoordinateDescentAlgorithms}, where each factor matrix is a block of components that are fit sequentially while the remaining factor matrices (i.e., component blocks) are held fixed.
+Alternating local methods iteratively solve a series of subproblems by fitting each factor matrix sequentially while the remaining factor matrices are held fixed.
+These methods are a form of coordinate descent (CD)~\cite{Wright15CoordinateDescentAlgorithms}, where each factor matrix is a block of components that is fit while the remaining component blocks (i.e., factor matrices) are left unchanged.
 Since each block corresponds to a lower-dimensional problem, alternating tensor methods employ block CD iteratively to solve a series of easier problems.
-CP Alternating Poisson Regression (CPAPR) was introduced by Chi and Kolda in~\cite{Chi12TensorsSparsityNonnegative} as a non-linear Gauss-Seidel approach to block CD that uses a fixed-point majorization-minimization algorithm called \emph{Multiplicative Updates (CPAPR-MU)}.
-Hansen et al. in~\cite{Hansen15NewtonbasedOptimizationKullback} presented two Newton-based, active set gradient projection methods using up to second-order information, \emph{Projected Damped Newton (CPAPR-PDN)} and \emph{Projected Quasi-Newton (CPAPR-PQN)}.
-Moreover, they provided extensions to these methods where each component block of the CPAPR minimization can be further separated into independent, highly-parallelizable row-wise subproblems; these methods are \emph{Projected Damped Newton for the Row subproblem (CPAPR-PDNR)} and \emph{Projected Quasi-Newton for the Row subproblem (CPAPR-PQNR)}.
+CP Alternating Poisson Regression (CPAPR) was introduced by Chi and Kolda in~\cite{Chi12TensorsSparsityNonnegative} as a nonlinear Gauss-Seidel approach to block CD that uses a fixed-point majorization-minimization algorithm called \emph{Multiplicative Updates (CPAPR-MU)}.
+At the highest level, the CPAPR algorithm performs an \textit{outer iteration} where optimizations are applied on each mode in an alternating fashion.
+An \emph{inner iteration} is an optimization using multiplicative updates applied to a subset of variables corresponding to an individual mode.
+Inner iterations are performed until the convergence criterion is satisfied for a mode or up to the maximum allowable number, $l_{max}$.
+Outer iterations are performed until the convergence criterion is satisfied for the whole model or up to the maximum allowable number, $k_{max}$.
+The convergence criterion is based on the \emph{Karush-Kuhn-Tucker (KKT)} conditions, necessary conditions for convergence to a local minimum in nonlinear optimization.
+A local minimizer that satisfies the KKT conditions is called a \emph{KKT point}.